PreschoolKindergartenFirst Grade

 3. Sustained Attention and Following Directions

 How to practice naturally: Play classic games like 'Simon Says' or 'Red Light, Green Light' to practice impulse control.
 Give them multi-step chores at home.
 And most importantly, provide opportunities for quiet, focused, analog activities.
+If your child gets stuck when numbers look “backwards,” you can also build confidence with number sense games, and this guide can help you know when to worry: Number Reversals (Writing 3, 5, 7 Backwards): When to Worry.

 Whizki: Your Partner in Kindergarten Prep

 This is exactly why we design kindergarten workbooks.
-They are not designed to force academics; they are designed to be a screen-free 'focus gym.'
+They are not designed to force academics.
+They are designed to be a screen-free 'focus gym.'
 When your child sits down with a Whizki workbook, they are practicing fine motor control, they are learning to follow the directions on the page, and they are building the cognitive stamina required to finish a task.
 Our books provide the perfect bridge between playful exploration and classroom structure, using printed workbooks only to ensure deep, meaningful engagement.

 Trust the Process